Microsoft SPLA Explained: Everything You Need to Know

 Service Providers with complex hosting setups must deal with the most complicated combination of Microsoft licensing terms and conditions.
 Here is where you can find the relevant terms:

-Microsoft Business and Services Agreement (MBSA) defines the fundamental terms and conditions when dealing with Microsoft licences.
+1. Microsoft Business and Services Agreement (MBSA) defines the fundamental terms and conditions when dealing with Microsoft licences.
 Every SPLA has its own MBSA.
 MBSA is not published online.
 You must check your archives or contact your SPLA reseller to find your copy.
-Please note that Microsoft updates MBSA regularly, so you need to find the document signed by you.
+Please note that Microsoft updates MBSA regularly, so you need to find the document you signed.
 Your terms may be different.

 Yes.
 You must study it all and understand when to apply SPUR or Product Terms.